OpenNebula/docs/source/installation_and_configuration/private_marketplaces/market_s3.rst

     REGION            = "default"
     SIGNATURE_VERSION = s3

+which is created by passing to the following command:

 .. prompt:: bash $ auto

     $ onemarket create market.conf
     ID: 100

-.. warning:: In order to use the ``download`` functionality make sure you read the :ref:`Sunstone Advanced Guide <suns_advance_marketplace>`.
+.. note:: In order to use the :ref:`download <marketapp_download>` functionality make sure you read the :ref:`Sunstone Advanced Guide <suns_advance_marketplace>`.

 Tuning & Extending
 ================================================================================

+.. important:: Any modification of code should be handled carefully.
+Although we might provide hints on how to fine-tune various parts by customizing the OpenNebula internals, in general, **it's NOT recommended to do changes in the existing code**.
+Please note the changes will be lost during the OpenNebula upgrade and have to be introduced back again manually!

-In order to change the available size of the Marketplace from 1TB to your desired value, you can modify ``/var/lib/one/remotes/market/s3/monitor`` and change:
+In order to change the available size of the Marketplace from 1 TB to your desired value, you can modify ``/var/lib/one/remotes/market/s3/monitor`` and change:

 .. code::